 Save the University Internship Program (UIP) at the University of Virginia (UVA)

-For 40+ years the University Internship Program (UIP) has served as an outlet for thousands of students at the University of Virginia to gain real-world field experience at substantive, multi-semester internships.
-Hundreds of establishments throughout the Charlottesville and Albemarle County communities have benefitted from having high-quality student interns that are challenged and encouraged by the UIP to turn their raw and dynamic experience into insightful revelations, promoting continuous personal and professional growth.
+For 40+ years, the University Internship Program (UIP) has served as a resource for thousands of students at the University of Virginia to gain real-world field experience via substantive, multi-semester internships.
+Hundreds of large and small organizations throughout the Charlottesville and Albemarle County communities have benefitted from having high-quality student interns who are challenged and encouraged by the UIP to turn their raw and dynamic experience into insightful revelations, promoting continuous (and documented) personal and professional growth.

 All of this is about to be lost.

 Archie Holmes (Vice-Provost for Academic Affairs) and Rachel Most (Associate Dean for Undergraduate Academic Programs) are in the process of dismantling the UIP.
 They are doing so behind closed doors and with ZERO input from students, instructors, or internship supervisors/partners.

 The UIP is distinguished from other internship programs by its multifaceted and academic approach.
 Students are not only expected to complete a minimum of 10 hours at their internship sites weekly, they are also required to attend a 110-minute weekly seminar in which they process and reflect on their field experiences in the form of papers, presentations, projects and in-depth group discussions.
 The academic component of the UIP ensures a level of accountability among interns that has encouraged these prestigious organizations to rely on the UIP for motivated and diligent students.
 The UIP is a 4-credit (SOC or PSYC), rigorous program that meets, if not exceeds, the academic standards upheld by the University of Virginia.
 Most UIP students are in their fourth or third year, and have a GPA of 3.3 or greater.